hirose31/ap-mod_bumpy_life/README.md

 ABSTRACT
 ================

-mod_bumpy_life is Apache 2.2 module for setting randam value to MaxRequestsPerChild.
+mod_bumpy_life is Apache 2.2 module for setting random value to MaxRequestsPerChild.
 You can specify range of MaxRequestsPerChild by new directive MaxRequestsPerChildMin and MaxRequestsPerChildMax.